nasirkhan/laravel-starter/README.md

 # Demo
 Check the following demo project.
 It is just a straight installation of the project without any modification.
+Demo URL: http://laravel.nasirkhn.com

 ```
 User: super@admin.com